discovery-unicamp/hiaac-m4-experiments/experiments/umap_configs/README.md

 You may want to modify the execution of the script to add more options or change the execution flow by rewriting some parts of the `execute.py` script, in special, the `run_experiment` function that runs an experiment based on a configuration file.

 The valid values for configuration files are defined in the `config.py` file, in the `ExecutionConfig` class.
 This is a dataclass that models the YAML dictionary.
 YAML configuration files are loaded (and populated) into objects of `ExecutionConfig` before executing `run_experiment`.
 You may want to add more options to the configuration files, editing this class.

+## Running experiments in a distributed environment

+TO BE DONE